Influence and Social Skills

 Main Summary

-Another major idea is interest.
-The book argues that becoming interested in other people is more powerful than trying to make yourself interesting.
-Remembering a name, asking a thoughtful question, and listening without rushing to talk about yourself can create more trust than a polished self-presentation.
+The third major idea is genuine interest.
+Carnegie argues that becoming interested in other people is more powerful than trying to make yourself interesting.
+Remembering names, asking thoughtful questions, and listening without rushing to talk about yourself can create more trust than a polished self-presentation.
+This is especially useful for networking, management, sales, recruiting, and team relationships.

-The book then moves into influence.
-Carnegie repeatedly suggests that people are more committed to ideas they help shape.
+The fourth major idea is influence through ownership.
+People are more open to ideas they help shape.
 Instead of forcing agreement, ask questions.
-Instead of humiliating someone for being wrong, let them save face.
-Instead of making your goal the center of the conversation, connect your suggestion to what the other person already wants.
+Instead of proving someone wrong in public, let them save face.
+Instead of making your goal the whole conversation, connect your suggestion to the other person's goals.
+This is not passive.
+It is strategic respect.

 Key Ideas